larromba/How-to-Code/README.md

 Regardless of whether the code was compiled or interpreted, the final result is a series of instructions in binary form (0s and 1s).
 These instructions are then executed by the computer's central processing unit (CPU).
 The CPU understands and processes these binary instructions to perform the tasks described in the original code.

 In essence, the conversion of code to 0s and 1s is an intermediary step in the process of getting a computer to understand and execute the instructions provided by the programmer.
 This binary representation is the language that computers "speak" and can directly act upon.

+### How do 0s and 1s become things we see on a computer screen?
+The process of how 0s and 1s in a computer are translated into the things we see on a computer screen involves several layers of abstraction and hardware components.
+Here's a simplified overview:

+#### Binary Representation
+At the lowest level, information in a computer is represented using binary digits, or bits, which can be either 0 or 1.

+#### Processor (CPU)
+The central processing unit (CPU) of a computer interprets and executes instructions stored in memory.
+These instructions, represented in binary code, manipulate data.

+#### Memory (RAM)
+Data and instructions are temporarily stored in the computer's memory (RAM - Random Access Memory) for quick access by the CPU.

+#### Graphics Processing Unit (GPU)
+In the context of displaying graphics, a dedicated graphics processing unit (GPU) is responsible for rendering images and handling graphical operations.

+#### Frame Buffer
+The GPU maintains a frame buffer, which is a portion of the memory used to store the pixels that make up the image displayed on the screen.

+#### Graphics Libraries and APIs
+Software interfaces, such as graphics libraries (e.g., DirectX or OpenGL) and application programming interfaces (APIs), allow developers to issue high-level commands for graphical rendering.

+#### Operating System
+The operating system manages the interaction between software applications and hardware components, including the display.
+It also coordinates the transfer of data between the CPU, GPU, and memory.

+#### Driver Software
+Specific drivers for the GPU translate high-level commands from software into low-level commands that the GPU can understand.

+#### Monitor
+The GPU sends the processed graphical data to the monitor through a display interface (e.g., HDMI, DisplayPort).
+The monitor then converts this data into visible light.

+#### Pixels and Colors
+The image on the screen is composed of pixels, each represented by combinations of red, green, and blue (RGB) values.
+The intensity of each color is determined by the binary data processed by the GPU.

+In summary, the 0s and 1s stored in memory are manipulated by the CPU, processed by the GPU, converted into pixel data, and then sent to the monitor for display.
+The collaboration of hardware components, drivers, and software layers ensures that the binary information is transformed into the visual content we see on the computer screen.

 ### What are these 0s and 1s?
 In computers, 0s and 1s are binary digits, often referred to as "bits."
 The binary system is the fundamental language of computers, and it uses a base-2 numeral system.
 In this system, each digit, or bit, can have one of two values: 0 or 1.